RachelB9913/RachelB9913/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?font=Ink+Free&color=051117&background=EE2AD400&lines=Hi%F0%9F%91%8B%F0%9F%8F%BC+I+am+Rachel+Belokopytov)](https://readme-typing-svg.demolab.com/demo/)

 ## About me...
-💻 I am a third-year Computer Science student specializing in Data Science and AI.
+💻 I am a third-year Computer Science student specializing in Data Science and AI. 🧠📊

-🌱 Passionate about learning, continuously improving my skills, and collaborating with teams to solve real-world problems.
+🔥 Passionate about learning, continuously improving my skills, and collaborating with teams to solve real-world problems.

 🎓 Eager to gain industry experience, and seeking opportunities as a software engineer or developer, where I can contribute to impactful projects and grow professionally.

-Currently, I'm interning at Nuvo Cares, where I work on computer vision-based systems for medical applications.
+🚀 At the moment, I’m interning at Nuvo Cares, where I contribute to developing computer vision systems for medical applications, leveraging various image processing techniques tools like SAM and YOLO.

 ## ⚒ Languages and Tools:
 <p align="left">